csc-training/portable-gpu-programming/openmp/01-axpy/README.md

 ## First GPU kernel: axpy

-In this exercise we practise the basics of OpenMP offload and runtime debugging by using a code performing the axpy operation.
+In this exercise we practise the first steps of OpenMP offload and runtime debugging by using a code performing the axpy operation.

 The axpy operation is a fundamental linear algebra operation defined as